 River sediment samples are collected semiannually on the Chattahoochee River at a control station which is approximately 4 miles upstream of the intake structure and at an indicator station which is approximately 2 miles downstream of the discharge structure as shown in Figure 2-2.
 A gamma isotopic analysis is performed on each sample as specified in Table 2-1.
-During 2010, no man-made radioisotopes (nor Be-7) were identified in river sediment samples.
+During 2011, no man-made radioisotopes (nor Be-7) were detected in the spring sediment collections.
+Cs-137 was detected in the fall collection at the control station, and Be-7 was detected in the fall collection at both the indicator and control stations.
+Although naturally occurring, Be-7 was also identified in the liquid and gaseous effluents at Farley in 2011.